dandmcqueen/Module_14_Challenge/README.md

 # Ada Baseline

 **The Ada baseline model moved similar to the 6 month model.
-It showed a small increase in the reacall and f-1 score fro the -1 results but failed to perform well from 2019 to 2020.
+It showed a small increase in the recall and f-1 score from the -1 results but failed to perform well from 2019 to 2020.
 It had good results for 2021.**

 <p align="left"><img src="images/ada_base.jpg">